dtcenter/MET/docs/Users_Guide/tc-pairs.rst

 Optional arguments for tc_pairs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+5. The **-tcdiag source** argument indicates the TC-Pairs acceptable format data source containing the tropical cyclone diagnostics dataset corresponding to the adeck tracks.
+This argument specifies the name of a TC-Pairs acceptable format file or top-level directory containing TC-Pairs acceptable format files ending in ".dat" to be processed.

+6. The **-lsdiag source** argument indicates the TC-Pairs acceptable format data source containing the large scale diagnostics dataset corresponding to the adeck tracks.
+This argument specifies the name of a TC-Pairs acceptable format file or top-level directory containing TC-Pairs acceptable format files ending in ".dat" to be processed.

-5. The -**out base** argument indicates the path of the output file base.
+7. The -**out base** argument indicates the path of the output file base.
 This argument overrides the default output file base (**./out_tcmpr**).

-6. The **-log file** option directs output and errors to the specified log file.
+8. The **-log file** option directs output and errors to the specified log file.
 All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
 The default behavior is no log file.

-7. The **-v level** option indicates the desired level of verbosity.
+9. The **-v level** option indicates the desired level of verbosity.
 The contents of "level" will override the default setting of 2.
 Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity above 1 will increase the amount of logging.

 This tool currently only supports the rapid intensification (**RI**) edeck probability type but support for additional edeck probability types will be added in future releases.
 At least one **-adeck** or **-edeck** option must be specified.
 The **-adeck, -edeck**, and **-bdeck** options may optionally be followed with **suffix=string** to append that string to all model names found within that data source.
 This option may be useful when processing track data from two different sources which reuse the same model names.
+The **-tcdiag** and **-lsdiag** options may optionally be followed with **model=string** to override the model name of the tracks to which those diagnostics correspond.

 An example of the tc_pairs calling sequence is shown below: